Google Photos to stop offering unlimited free storage

-- Back up as many lower res photos and videos as possible BEFORE next June.
-As we say above, if you've lower resolution photos or videos which you haven't uploaded to Google Photos yet, make sure you back them up before next June to avoid them being counted towards your 15GB allowance.
+- Back up as many lower res photos and videos as possible BEFORE 1 June.
+As we say above, if you've lower resolution photos or videos which you haven't uploaded to Google Photos yet, make sure you back them up before 1 June to avoid them being counted towards your 15GB allowance.
 See full instructions on how to back up and sync your photos and videos.

-- Check how long your free 15GB of storage is likely to last from next June.
-If you want to continue uploading photos or videos to Google Photos from next June onwards, you can see a personalised estimate of how long your 15GB of free storage will last, based on how often you upload photos, videos and other content.
-Google claims most people will be able to store around another three years' worth of content for free.
+- Check how long your free 15GB of storage is likely to last from 1 June.
+If you want to continue uploading photos or videos to Google Photos from 1 June onwards, you can see a personalised estimate of how long your 15GB of free storage will last, based on how often you upload photos, videos and other content.
+Google claimed in November 2020 when the changes were first announced that most people would be able to store around another three years' worth of content for free.

-Even after the changes come into effect next June, Google Photos' offering is likely to still be pretty decent - certainly compared to what's out there currently, as shown in the table below.
+Even after the changes come into effect from 1 June, Google Photos' offering is likely to still be pretty decent - certainly compared to what's out there currently, as shown in the table below.
 But there are other options.